Careers360 Logo

 The answer is the option (a)

-Overall neutrality of atom as the Thomson model has been unable to explain it.
-Initially this model did explain about the overall neutrality of an atom but later tests stated otherwise.
+Overall neutrality of the atom as the Thomson model has been unable to explain it.
+Initially, this model explained the overall neutrality of an atom, but later tests stated otherwise.

 Question:7